-East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering more than 60 undergraduate and 20 graduate degrees, is one of the 14 institutions in the Pennsylvania State System of Higher Education.
+East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering 59 undergraduate and 22 graduate degree programs, is one of the 14 institutions in the Pennsylvania State System of Higher Education.
 East Stroudsburg Normal School opened its doors on September 4, 1893.
 A faculty of 15 greeted a group of 320 students who had entered the two-year programs in Elementary and Science Education.